Start9Labs/documentation/site/source/contribute/index.rst

   :class: large-4
   :anchor: Assist

-  Help guide community members that are earlier in their path than you.
+  Help guide community members that are early in their sovereign journey.

 .. topic-box::
   :title: Decentralize the Ecosystem